TACC/mkdocs-tacc/docs/test.md

 Ignore this tab. **Read the other tab.**

 ////
-//// tab | Test on Client Repo
+//// tab | Test Client Repo
     select: True

 **Read this tab.** Ignore the other tab.